lpalova/lpalova.github.io/_posts/2016-05-17-Storm-Events-Classification.md

 I categorize all storm events into the eight categories, and apply an algorithm to test accuracy of the chosen categorization scheme.
 I find an average 83% accuracy with a [random forest classifier](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
-We expect overlaps among the different categories (such as storm and wind, or tsunami and flood), however, a categorization like this condenses vast amount of different labels into a more organized labeling scheme.
+ There are overlaps among the different categories (such as storm and wind, or tsunami and flood), however, a categorization like this condenses vast amount of different labels into a more organized labeling scheme.